MakeSchool-Tutorials/Environment-Setup/P02-Organization-Productivity/content.md

 To codify your types of work, productivity guru David Allen recommends categorizing your to-dos into four sections:

-1. “Projects” - current work + action items
+1. *Projects* - current work + action items
-2. “Waiting On” - things you’re waiting for from other people
+2. *Waiting On* - things you’re waiting on from other people
-3. “Someday/Maybe” - dreams, possible projects
+3. *Someday/Maybe* - dreams, possible projects
-4. “Collection” - where you deposit new ideas, tasks
+4. *Collection* - where you deposit new ideas and tasks

 Pick and setup one source of truth now and move all your todos to it.